mohsenasadi501/DataStructureAlgorithm/README.md

 ![algorithm.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/algorithm.png)

-As it shown in above image, constant type algorithms grows linearly as the same rate but the logarithmic curve down on some point, logarithmic is more efficent and scalabe compare to linear or others.
-Exponential is the opossit of logarithmic and is not efficent to use and has a lot cost.
+As shown in the above image, constant-type algorithms grow linearly at the same rate but the logarithmic curve is down at some point, logarithmic is more efficient and scalable compared to linear or others.
+Exponential is the opposite of logarithmic and is not efficient to use and has a lot cost.

 ### What is Space Complexity?